boredazfcuk/docker-icloudpd/README.md

 **wecom_id**: Mandatory if notification_type set to 'WeCom'.
 This is the CORPID associated with your account.

 **wecom_secret**: Mandatory if notification_type set to 'WeCom'.
 This is the CORPSECRET associated with your account.

+**gotify_app_token**: Mandatory if notification_tpye set to 'Gotify'.
+This is the app_token associated with your account.

+**gotify_server_url**: Mandatory if notification_tpye set to 'Gotify'.
+This is the server name of your Gotify server e.g. server.domain.tld

 ## VOLUME CONFIGURATION